VPGE Fellowship Policies

 Jump to: Enrollment Requirements - Progress to Degree - Leaves of Absence - Fellowship Reserve Status - Taxes - Supplemental Appointments - Health Insurance Subsidy - Fellowships in addition to VPGE Fellowships

-Fellows must review their department enrollment requirements, as they may differ from VPGE policy.
+Fellows must review their degree program's enrollment requirements, as they may differ from VPGE policy.

 Fellows must enroll in a minimum of eight units (unless they are in TGR or graduation quarter tuition status) all four quarters to receive their fellowship funds.
-If a department requires a higher enrollment rate than is provided by a VPGE fellowship and additional funds are needed to satisfy department enrollment requirements, fellows should consult their department’s student services administrator. ***Fellows who are in TGR or graduation quarter tuition status MUST enroll in a zero unit TGR course***
+If a degree program requires a higher enrollment rate than is provided by a VPGE fellowship and additional funds are needed to satisfy degree program enrollment requirements, fellows should consult with their degree program’s student services administrator. ***Fellows who are in TGR or graduation quarter tuition status MUST enroll in a zero unit TGR course***

 Fellows who do not enroll in the required number of units can request to put their fellowship support on reserve for future use if eligible; otherwise the support for that quarter is forfeited.